A Wine Business with a Global Perspective

 The history of Suntory is grounded in wine.
 Suntory founder Shinjiro Torii laid the groundwork for the Suntory of today in 1907, when he made Akadama Port Wine (now Akadama Sweet Wine) available for purchase.
 In 1936, we joined hands with Zenbei Kawakami, often called the father of Japanese viticulture, to operate a vineyard in Tomi no Oka, Yamanashi Prefecture.
 With our own vineyard located here, we began to practice viticulture from cultivating European wine-dedicated grapes through vinification and aging as a whole, creating the leading “Tomi.”

 This vineyard is now Suntory’s Tomi no Oka Winery.

 The winery’s flagship wine, Tomi 1997, is a distillation of our winemakers’ craft and passion.
 At the international “2003 Les Citadelles du Vin” wine and spirits competition held in France’s Bordeaux region, it became the first Japanese wine ever to take a gold medal.
-Further, Tomi Red 2013 not only won a gold medal in the Japanese wine division at the 2018 International Wine Challenge (IWC), but became the first Japanese wine to take the competition’s Trophy (division top award), receiving overall high international approbation.
-Our winery’s viticulture has been thus globally recognized.
+Furthermore, Tomi Red 2014 won a gold medal for the second year in a row in the Japanese wine division at the 2019 International Wine Challenge (IWC), while our Tomi No Oka Koshu 2017 won the Platinum medal at the Decanter World Wine Awards (DWWA) 2019, both receiving high international approbation.
+Our winery’s viticulture has thus been globally recognized.

 In 2010, wine made with 100% domestic grapes was positioned as "Japanese Wine," and the consequent releases of the Tomi no Oka serie s and the Japan Premium series, wines that pursue uniquely Japanese tastes, have met with favorable response.
 This was followed by the Shiojiri Winery series in 2017, which was also received favorably.